-A Safety Drill (fire/lockdown) must take place at least once each Program Year.
-Best practice is conducting a drill when there are changes in personnel or programming.
+A Safety Plan Drill (fire and/or lockdown) must take place at least once each Program Year.
+It is required to conduct drills when there are changes in personnel or programming.

 Transitions

 Procedures must be established for safe transition of students, whether the transition is from the regular school day program to the 21st CCLC program, or if the transition is from one program activity area to another.